thanosntou/match-manager/README.md

 > http://localhost:8080/swagger-ui/index.html

 FYI
 In the request bodies, the matchTime can be written as "matchTime": "21:45:00".

 For the create api, all body fields are required.

 For the search api, all are optional.
+Available search criteria:
+[description, teamA, teamB, sport, matchDate, matchTime]

 ### Example request for create:
 ```json